xiaorui-jiang/xiaorui-jiang.github.io/_pages/includes/intro.md

 Hi, I'm Xiaorui Jiang, a second-year master's student at [University of Science and Technology of China](https://www.ustc.edu.cn/).

-My research interest includes Multi-view Learning, Representation Learning, Federated Learning, and MLLM.
+My research interest includes MLLM, Multi-view Learning, Representation Learning, and Federated Learning.

-I am currently seeking a PhD position and I hope to continue my research in the areas mentioned above.
+[//]: # (I am currently seeking a PhD position and I hope to continue my research in the areas mentioned above.)

 👇 You can learn more about me and contact me through the following methods: (Last updated: June 7, 2025)